Detecting Modeling Bias with Continuous Time Flow Models on Weak Lensing Maps: Introduction

 Beyond their impact on inference, these biases also signal gaps in our understanding of the underlying physics.
 Discrepancies between forward models and observations may arise from diverse sources—including cosmological evolution, complex astrophysical processes, and unaccounted observational effects, and thus merit thorough investigation.
 Detecting such biases can be framed as a consistency test: given that the full range of forward model outputs forms a statistical distribution, the task becomes one of determining whether an observation is a member of that distribution, which is often called the out-of-distribution (OoD) detection.
 When the likelihood $\mathcal{L}$ is Gaussian, $-2\log \mathcal{L}$ follows the $\chi^2$-distribution and is widely used to assess how well the model fits the data in current survey analysis \citep[e.g.][]{asgari2021kids,secco2022dark,li2023hyper}.
 Recently, \cite{2024PNAS..12109624D} generalizes the test to high-dimensional field-level inference where the likelihood is no longer Gaussian.
 They employed wavelet decomposition to segregate information by scale, leveraging the relative robustness of large-scale structures in modeling, and used normalizing flows to learn the corresponding distributions at each scale.
 Moreover, continuous time flow models (CTFM), such as diffusion models \citep{S-Dickstein2015,Song2021,Ho2020} and flow matching (FM) models \citep{Lipman2022}, have emerged as state-of-the-art techniques for learning high-dimensional distributions.
-These methods have seen extensive application in the generation and inference of various cosmological fields \citep[e.g.][]{2025arXiv250204158B,2023MNRAS.526.1699Z,2024OJAp....7E.104S,2025ApJ...978...64M,2024arXiv240717667B}.
-In this work, we explore the use of CTFM for bias detection at the field level and compare its performance against normalizing flows applied at both the field and feature levels.
+These methods have seen extensive application in {sampling} various cosmological fields {across different tasks, including emulation \citep{2023MNRAS.526.1699Z}, super-resolution \citep{2024OJAp....7E.104S} and reconstruction of cosmological fields\citep{2025arXiv250204158B,2024arXiv240717667B}, but they are not yet widely used for computing the probability at the field level. \citep{2025ApJ...978...64M} estimates the lower bound of field-level probability with CTFM, while in this work we compute the field-level probability directly through integral of CTFM trajectory}.
+We explore the use of CTFM {probability density} for bias detection at the field level and compare its performance against normalizing flows applied at both the field and feature levels.

 This paper is organized as follows.
 In Section \ref{sec:method} we detail our detection methodology, while Section \ref{sec:res} presents our primary results.
 We validate our field-level density estimation method on Gaussian random field in Section \ref{sec:grf}, and test the performance of different density estimation methods in Section \ref{sec:bcm}.
 The consistency of our results across different cosmological models is verified in Section \ref{sec:consis}, and Section \ref{sec:sel} discusses the application of out-of-distribution detection metrics for model selection, and Section \ref{sec:scale} examines the scalability of our approach to large survey volumes.
 We further analyze the challenges posed by the inductive bias inherent in NF models in Section \ref{sec:badnf}.
 Finally, Section \ref{sec:con} summarizes our conclusions.
 We provides detailed model architectures in Appendix \ref{app:model}.